Using baskets and a splash of Marie Kondo’s method, this is how you can organize any closet in your home in 30 minutes!

 The results, as expected, are tremendously gratifying.
 I no longer shudder every time I walk by the closet, and I was able to successfully throw out all of the junk that had accumulated (like old birthday candles, used batteries, and too many cleaning rags).

 My trick was to gather different sized baskets for everything that I needed to keep in the closet, and while my needs will differ from your needs, ‘a basket for everything’ can be applied to all closets, cupboards, and storage spaces in your home!
+I also love woven baskets, and anything woven really!
+Here are some of the best ways to add in woven texture into your home!

 Before…and after!
 Can you believe the difference a few baskets can make?
 You can find more of my favorite baskets in my kitchen organization post.